openwfm/wrf-sfire-docs/docs/workshop.md

 * The magical incantation *srun -p math-alderaan --time=2:00:0 -n 1 --pty bash -i* will teleport your session to a compute node for two hours with one core reserved for you.
 Try it!
 Your interactive job will not interfere with CPU usage of other.
 Try *matlab -nodesktop*, run something CPU intensive, ssh to the node from another terminal window, and try *top*

 ## Memory
 * Our compute nodes have 64 cores and 512GB memory each.
 This seems like a lot, but you may be sharing it with others.
-We do not control memory as an allocatable resource yet, so if you need use a large amount of memory, talk to us first.
+We do not control memory as an allocatable resource yet, so if you need to use a large amount of memory, talk to us first.